 - Leite, M., Henriques, E., Silva, A., On the influence of material selection decisions on second-order cost factors.
 Chapter 4 in Technology and Manufacturing Process Selection: the Product Life Cycle Perspective (2014), Henriques, E., Peças P., Silva, A. (Editors), Springer, pp 59-79.
 ISBN 978-1-4471-5543-0.
 DOI

-PhD Theses supervised
+PhD Theses supervised and concluded

 - Elçin Calado, Materials Selection in the Early Stages of Product Development, 2016.